elyrank/spring-boot-tutorial/README.md

 # step 10
 deploying spring boot app
-spring boot has the capability to run the jar as a script - to be able to run as a service. you can pass arguments to it like JAVA_HOME, JAVA_OPTS and many nore. more details here: http://docs.spring.io/spring-boot/docs/current-SNAPSHOT/reference/html/deployment-install.html#deployment-service
+spring boot has the capability to run the jar as a script - to be able to run as a service. you can pass arguments to it like JAVA_HOME, JAVA_OPTS and many more. more details here: http://docs.spring.io/spring-boot/docs/current-SNAPSHOT/reference/html/deployment-install.html#deployment-service